gdjs2/UCR-CS153-25Winter/docs/lab-instructions/lab1.md

 # Lab 1 - System Call

 !!! warning
-    I opened a new pull request on some of your repos.
+    **Jan 15th, 9:30am**: I opened a new pull request on some of your repos.
 If you accept the assignment before **Jan 15th, 9:30am**, please kindly refer to [here](./pull-request.md) about how to merge it.

+!!! bug
+    **Jan 17th, 9:50am:** I updated the test code to fix a bug.
+This bug didn't affect the result on GitHub Classroom.
+It only affected the result when you test it on your local machine.

 ## Accept Your Assignment